EvgenyTernovoy/rag-bot/knowledge_base/Aaricetri.md

 ## Overview

-Aaricetri was a World located on the very edge of the Imperial Outer Rim.
+Aaricetri was a World located on The very edge of The Imperial Outer Rim.
 The starport city of Penshakka was located on Aaricetri.

 ## Appearances

-" Rebel Justice " - Voyages SF 8 ( Unlicensed )
+" Ash Justice " - Voyages SF 8 ( Unlicensed )